proxmox/ceph/ceph/src/googletest/googletest/docs/advanced.md

 will use colors if and only if the output goes to a terminal and (on non-Windows platforms) the `TERM` environment variable is set to `xterm` or `xterm-color`.

+#### Suppressing test passes

+By default, googletest prints 1 line of output for each test, indicating if it passed or failed.
+To show only test failures, run the test program with `--gtest_brief=1`, or set the GTEST_BRIEF environment variable to `1`.

 #### Suppressing the Elapsed Time

 By default, googletest prints the time it takes to run each test.
 To disable